0xNirvana/Writeups/Nmap/nmap_writeup.md

 	* Service detection can be performed using the `-sV` switch but we also know that `-A` search can perform multiple detections including service version detection and the output to that is provided above.
 From the details related to services running on various ports at the beginning of the output, we can see the version of service running on port 22.

 5. Find the Flag Not Set
-	* The output provided ablove contains the results of an aggresive `-A` scan and from that we can easily see under the details for port 80 that there is only flag that is not set.
+	* The output provided above contains the results of an aggressive `-A` scan and from that, we can easily see under the details for port 80 that there is the only flag that is not set.

 6. Susceptible DoS Attack
-	* Under the details for port 80 itself, we can see that nmap has performed some script test and from that we can determine the DoS attack to which the machine is susceptible.
+	* Under the details for port 80 itself, we can see that nmap has performed some script tests and from that, we can determine the DoS attack to which the machine is susceptible.

-With this we can conclude the Nmap room.
+With this, we can conclude the Nmap room.
 This room introduced us with several different switches that we can use with nmap to tweak our scans.